A Unified Taylor Framework for Revisiting Attribution Methods: A General Taylor Attribution Framework

-In this section, we propose a Taylor attribution framework to theoretically interpret and understand how input features contribute to the decision making process in DNNs.
-Given a pre-trained DNN model $f$ and a sample $\bm{x} = [x_1,x_2,\dots, x_n]\in R^n$, attribution methods aim to characterize the contribution of each feature $x_i$ to its prediction $f(\bm{x})$.
-It is not tractable to analyze DNN models directly due to multi-layers of function compositions.
-Our basic idea is to address the attribution problem by using a much more interpretable approximation function of $f(\bm{x})$.
-We adopt Taylor polynomial expansion function, denoted as $g(\bm{x})$, to approximate DNNs $f(\bm{x})$, due to its theoretical guarantee on the approximation error.
-The fidelity of the attribution of $f(\bm{x})$ is equivalent to the fidelity of the attribution of $g(\bm{x})$, when the approximation error of $g(\bm{x})$ is sufficiently small.
-Next, we will elaborate how to address the attribution problem of $g(\bm{x})$.
-An overview of Taylor attribution framework is shown in Figure \ref{Taylor attribution diagram}.
+In this section, we propose a Taylor attribution framework to understand the decision making process of DNNs.
+Specifically, given a pre-trained DNN model $f$ and an input sample $\bm{x} = [x_1,x_2,\dots, x_n]^{\rm T}\in \mathbb{R}^n$, the framework aims to infer the contribution of each feature $x_i$ to the prediction $f(\bm{x})$.
+We employ a Taylor expansion function $g$ to approximate the DNN model $f$, and then conduct the attribution in $g$ because $g$ is a polynomial function and easy to attribute.

+The Taylor expansion of $f$ expanded at sample $\bm{x}$ is\footnote{Noted that although the deep relu network is not differentiable such that Taylor expansion is not applicable, we can use networks with softplus activation (approximation of relu) to provide an insight to the rationale behind relu net.},